mhered/my_SO100ARM/README.md

 ![](./assets/follower_arm.png)

-The assembly uses exclusively the screws provided with the servos (each servo comes with 9x metal screws + 8x self-tapping screws + 1x flanged self-tapping screw)
+Each servo comes with 9x metal screws + 8x self-tapping screws + 1x flanged self-tapping screw.
+The assembly uses exclusively the screws provided with the servos.

 1. On all servos, install the drive wheel (the one with grooves) on the drive axle, trying to align the four holes with the sides of the servo.
-Secure it in place using one metal screw though the centre.
+Secure it in place using one metal screw through the centre.

 2. On all servos (except **Servo_#2**) insert the free wheel (the one without grooves) in the free axle, but do not install the flanged self-tapping screw provided to fix it, as it impairs rotation
 3. Insert **Servo_#6** into the **Base** (green) with the drive axle pointing upwards.
 Route the cable going to the board downwards through the hole in the **Base**.